antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

  });
 ```

-You'll notice that there is some repitition.
+You'll notice that there is some repetition.
 That's okay, we want to be sure
 that we're completely isolating our tests to avoid weird side effects.
 Do not be
 tempted to stick a huge `beforeEach` setup because you want things to be DRY.
 If
 you start now, you'll just continue adding things to the block and it will